SF-art88/Segmentation_MIRSeg/README.md

 During MIRSeg training, the curriculum begins with full-input supervised training, then activates missing-modality reconciliation, and later introduces corrupted-present augmentation.
 The default curriculum is defined in `configs/mirseg.yaml`.

+## License

+This project is released under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+This repository is intended for research and reproducibility purposes.
+It has not been validated, certified, or approved as a clinical medical device.

 ## Citation note

 The associated manuscript is a NeurIPS submission titled: